 Transit Access and Amenities.

 Transit Stops.
 Where public transit service is available or planned, convenient access to transit stops shall be provided by means of public or private sidewalks or walkways.
-Any provided seating shall not obstruct a public sidewalk.
+Any provided seating shall not obstruct a public sidewalk or pedestrian path.

 Where transit shelters are provided, they shall be placed in highly visible and well lighted locations for purposes of safety, subject to review by the Utah Transit Authority.